hanhanwu/Hanhan_Applied_DataScience/README.md

     * The requirement of box-cox is, all the values have to be positive.

 ## Deal With Imbalanced Data
+### Semi-supervised learning for imbalanced data
+* [2020 paper - Rethinking the Value of Labels for Improving Class-Imbalanced Learning][102]
+* Inspiration
 ### Sampling Methods
 * There are oversampling, undersampling and synthetic sampling (which is also oversampling), combined sampling (oversampling + undersampling).
 In practice, I tried different methods in different projects, so far non of them worked well in both training and testing data.
 * [imbalanced-learn] has multiple advanced sampling methods